 Lea with Constable Keith and Sniff, 1989-1999

-Through TV, radio, the press and numerous magazine articles we have helped to spread the word that “Nutrition can give energy for life”.
+Through TV, radio, the press and numerous magazine articles Lea has helped to spread the word that “Nutrition can give energy for life”.

-As we recover in Canterbury from a year of devastating earthquake’s we hope that this message can give us all hope for the future, for better health and fitness.
+As we recover in Canterbury from the 2010/11 spate of devastating earthquake’s and more recently Covid 19, Lea hopes that this message can give us all hope for the future, for better health and fitness.